Stop Sending Meeting Data to US Servers. Try MeetMemo

 They send your data to US servers

-Otter.ai, Fireflies.ai, Granola, Sembly — they all process your audio in the cloud.
+Otter.ai, Fireflies.ai, Granola, Sembly: they all process your audio in the cloud.
 Typically in the United States.

 Under GDPR, transferring personal data to the US requires:

-- Adequacy decisions (EU-US Data Privacy Framework) — not always available for all providers
+- Adequacy decisions (EU-US Data Privacy Framework): not always available for all providers

-- Standard Contractual Clauses (SCCs) — extra paperwork, liability
+- Standard Contractual Clauses (SCCs): extra paperwork, liability

-- Data Processing Agreements — you need one with every vendor
+- Data Processing Agreements: you need one with every vendor

-- Data Protection Impact Assessments (DPIAs) — required for large-scale processing
+- Data Protection Impact Assessments (DPIAs): required for large-scale processing

 They may use your data for AI training

-They create a larger compliance surface
+They expand your compliance surface

 MeetMemo: GDPR-compliant by design